 Real houseplants are also proven to lift your mood, reduce stress levels, and boost productivity and concentration levels, so there are a few more reasons to just say “no” to faux.

 Now, if you travel a lot for your job or run an Airbnb and you want houseplants in your home, then it makes sense to invest in the faux versions.
 However, don’t shy away from going for the real thing because you’re scared of it.
-Once you own a real one and it’s thriving under your care, you will gain confidence and become addicted to adding more to your floral family.
+Once you own a real one and it’s thriving under your care, you will gain confidence and become addicted to adding more to your houseplant family.

 WHERE I BOUGHT MY FIDDLE LEAF FIGS